 3. Stocks supplies in assigned areas.

-4. Administers medications and care to dogs.
+4. Administers medications and care to cats.

-5. Performs intake procedures that include recording accurate information, assessing, weighing
+5. Performs intake procedures that include recording accurate information, assessing, weighing and vaccinating cats, and providing parasite treatment/prevention to cats.

-6. Maintains the grounds, including but not limited to: mowing, weeding, shoveling snow/ice,
+6. Maintains the grounds, including but not limited to: mowing, weeding, shoveling snow/ice, cleaning walls and baseboards and unloading and organizing supplies.

 City of Muncie